-Reduce your ecological footprint on Holland and explore the Netherlands by bike.
-In Amsterdam me and my bike took a train to Den Bosch and went to Utrecht.
-Whenever it was possible I stayed on the roads on river dikes up to 4 meters high.
-Taking four ferries crossing majestic rivers; eating pie (Bossche Bol) in Den Bosch; visiting castles and fortresses and bathing on the sandy shores of the river Merwede: it was a magnificent day.
+Crossing the major rivers by bike is quite a nice trip on a summer holiday in Holland.
+This way you do reduce your ecological footprint on Dutch soil as well.
+In Amsterdam, I and my bike jumped on a train to Den Bosch and from there set off on a bike trip to Utrecht.
+Staying, whenever possible, on roads over river dikes up to 4 meters high.
+Taking four ferries crossing the significant rivers; eating pie (Bossche Bol) in Den Bosch; visiting castles and fortresses and bathing on the sandy shores of the river Merwede: it was a magnificent day.

-When the Dutch think of Den Bosch they lick their lips because of the famous local pastry called the “Bossche Bol”.
-Moreover the world famous painter Hieronymus Bosch was born here.
-But today I not interested in his hellish pictures.
-Although the local pastry might originate from his painting “De tuin der lusten” (The garden of pleasure).
-So I go and ask the baker Jan de Groot.
-His bakery on Stationsweg 24 is right in front of the Railway Station.
+When the Dutch think of Den Bosch they lick their lips because of a famous local pastry called the “Bossche Bol”.
+Moreover, the world-famous painter Hieronymus Bosch was born here.
+But today I am not interested in his hellish pictures.
+However, the local pastry might originate from one of his paradisiacal paintings: “De tuin der lusten” (The garden of pleasure).
+Well to get some pastry I get off the train and go straight to the baker Jan de Groot.
+His bakery, on Stationsweg 24, is right in front of the Railway Station

-Cycling holidays in Holland: along the dyke of the river Meuse to Heusden.
+Cycling through Holland on the dike of the river Meuse to the city of Heusden

 Cycling holidays in Holland: taking four ferries

 Between the river Maas and the Merwede lies a dead branch of the Maas: the “Afgedamde Maas”.
-From the ferry in Herpst you continue to the ferry Nederhemert and then you pinpoint your route on your map to the ferry in Brakel.
+From the ferry, in Herpt/Bern you continue to the ferry Nederhemert and then you pinpoint your route on your map to the ferry in Brakel.
 This route takes you to a breathtaking domain.
 Picture yourself on a bike on a dike under tangerine trees and marmalade skies.
 You are in a land of poets.
 Houses rest against an endless dyke.
 And cycling is quiet on weekdays.
-You can spend the night at campsites, in hotels and in bed and breakfast.
+You can spend the night at campsites, in hotels or in a B&B.

 Cycling holidays in Holland: crossing the major rivers